gomorpheus/morpheus-apidoc/source/includes/_price_sets.md

 Parameter | Required | Description
 --------- | -------- | -----------
 name | N | Price set new name
-restartUsage | N | Can be used to apply price changes to usage prices | N | List of price IDs to associate with price set
+restartUsage | N | Can be used to apply price changes to usage: true, false prices | N | List of price IDs to associate with price set